constellation-daq/Constellation/docs/application_development/functionality/configuration_sections.md

 ## Dynamic Sections

-In some scenarios, configuration sections with key names are required which are not known beforehand.
+It can be useful to define and use configuration sections with key names that are not fixed by the satellite code but dynamically defined by the user when writing the configuration file.
-For example, there might be a satellite which logs certain topics from a set satellites whose names need to be defined in the configuration:
+For example, a satellite which only logs messages for a configurable list of topics from a set satellites defined in the configuration file:

 ::::{tab-set-code}